MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-users/add-block-or-remove-users.md

    - If the user has Microsoft Entra credentials, first use this action to deactivate the user, and then follow the instructions in [Block users](#block-users).

-   - If the user has no Microsoft Entra credentials, this option blocks the user from signing in until the user verifies their email address again.
+   - If the user has no Microsoft Entra credentials, deactivation blocks the user from signing in until the user verifies their email address again.
 Without access to their verified email account, they can't sign back in to Viva Engage.
 User profile information, messages, and file uploads remain for 90 days.
-This can be a useful option for departing contract employees as they can be renewed when they return.

    >[!NOTE]
    > Even though deactivated users are visible for 90 days, their accounts can only be reactivated up to 30 days after deactivation.
 After 90 days, the account is permanently deleted.

-   **Permanently remove this user and keep messages:** This option lets you remove the user and retain the messages and content they posted.
+   **Permanently remove this user and keep messages:** Removes the user and retains the messages and content they posted.

-   **Permanently remove this user and messages:** This option lets you remove the user and all the messages they posted.
+   **Permanently remove this user and messages:** Removes the user and all the messages they posted.
 This can't be reversed.

    **Erase this user.
 Wipe their name and personal information, but leave their messages.
-(Can't be undone after 14 days):** This option deactivates the user for 14 days so the admin can evaluate files and messages before the user is permanently deleted.
+(Can't be undone after 14 days):** Deactivates the user for 14 days to give the admin time to evaluate files and messages before the user is permanently deleted.

    **All deletion options delete the following data:**